Santhosh-Analytics/Copper-Pricing-lead-conversion-PredictiveModeling-/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.

 ## Contact

 If you have any questions or need further assistance, feel free to reach out to the project maintainers:

-Name: [Your Name]
+Name: Santhosh Kumar
-Email: [your-email@example.com]
+Email: sansuganyas@outlook.com